jamescherti/pre-commit-elisp/README.md

 ## License

-The pre-commit-emacs-lisp hooks have been written by [James Cherti](https://www.jamescherti.com/) and is distributed under terms of the GNU General Public License version 3, or, at your choice, any later version.
+The pre-commit-elisp hooks have been written by [James Cherti](https://www.jamescherti.com/) and is distributed under terms of the GNU General Public License version 3, or, at your choice, any later version.

 Copyright (C) 2025 [James Cherti](https://www.jamescherti.com)